 LCM stands for lowest common multiple or least common multiple.
 The LCM of two (or more numbers) is the smallest number that both of the numbers divide into exactly.
 Being able to find the LCM is useful when trying to find a common denominator when adding two fractions together.
 The LCM also describes the points when two (or more) periodic repetitions coincide.

 HCF stands for highest common factor which is also known as the greatest common factor.
 The HCF of two (or more) numbers is the largest number that divides into the two numbers exactly.
-Being able to find the HCF is useful in everyday organisational tasks and also when factorising algebraic ex
+Being able to find the HCF is useful in everyday organisational tasks and also when factorising algebraic expressions.

 One of the big differences between Maths from a textbook and Maths from the web is the possibility of using live data.
 This possibility gives problem solving real context and allows investigating statistical connections to be far more meaningful.